Introduction to Python

 ['apple', 'banana', 'mango']

-, which allows you to do everything in a single line and make the code more compact.
+, which allow you to do everything in one line and make the code more compact.

 fruits = ["apple", "banana", "cherry", "kiwi", "mango"]newlist = [x for x in fruits if "a" in x]newlist